 This clinical practicum correlates with content taught in courses PHTA 100 through PHTA 207.
 The student is assigned to a physical therapy clinical site where he/she will work under the direct supervision of a licensed physical therapist or registered physical therapist assistant.
 This will provide the student with the opportunity to put the knowledge and skills they have learned in the classroom and laboratory into practice in a clinical setting as well as expand their practical knowledge learned in prior clinical courses I and II.
-This course is writing intensive such that the student will have assigned papers, research projects and case studies to complete during their clinical experience utilizing computer technology.
-Students will submit drafts of writing assignments and will receive ongoing feedback utilizing asynchronous learning media.
-This experience will begin in mid fourth semester and will last eight full time weeks.
+This experience will begin in mid fourth semester and will last seven full time weeks.
 Prerequisites: Successful completion of first three semesters of PTA curriculum and Clinical II (PHTA 207) or permission of instructor.
 For PHTA majors only.